ashawkey/stable-dreamfusion/readme.md

         Training is faster if only sample 128 points uniformly per ray (5h --> 2.5h).
         More testing is needed...
 * Shading & normal evaluation: `./nerf/network*.py > NeRFNetwork > forward`.
 Current implementation harms training and is disabled.
-    * use `--albedo_iters 1000` to enable random shading mode after 1000 steps from albedo, lambertian, and textureless.
     * light direction: current implementation use a plane light source, instead of a point light source...
 * View-dependent prompting: `./nerf/provider.py > get_view_direction`.
     * ues `--angle_overhead, --angle_front` to set the border.
 How to better divide front/back/side regions?